Throughout the Secondary school the English department offers integrated programmes in Language and Literature.

 The aim of the course is to build confidence, awareness and knowledge of the English language as used in a huge variety of different media ranging from formal presentations, advertisements and debates to contemporary novels, poetry and landmark historical stories and plays.

-Students will have the opportunity to prepare their own presentations, design their own theme park attraction, write their own works of fiction and do all of this with an amenable introduction to writers as influential as Chaucer and Shakespeare.
+Students will have the opportunity to prepare their own presentations, write their own works of fiction and do all of this with an amenable introduction to writers as influential as Chaucer and Shakespeare.